Bell Inequality in the Holographic EPR Pair: Introduction

-Interestingly, the ER=EPR conjecture implies that entanglement, which is thought to be a quantum mechanical effect, of the EPR pair, can be captured by a classical theory, at least when the EPR pair is very massive.
-In this case, it is classical gravity with an ER bridge, although more general EPR may require the ingredients of quantum gravity.
-To test this extraordinary claim, Bell inequality is a natural choice as it provides a sharp test of entanglement.
-In this work, instead of working with the original ER=EPR setup, we employ a concrete holographic model of the EPR pair proposed in Refs. \cite{Jensen:2013ora,Xiao:2008nr} based on the Anti-de Sitter/Conformal Field Theory(AdS/CFT) correspondence \cite{Maldacena:1997re}.
-The two particles of the boundary EPR pair are connected by a string in the AdS background of the bulk with an ER bridge on the string worldsheet.
-Therefore, this is a holographic realization of ER=EPR.
-We demonstrate that the Bell inequality violated by the EPR pair living at the boundary can also be violated by the gravitational theory with an ER bridge living in the bulk.
-Although the holographic setting is different from the original ER=EPR conjecture in which both ER and EPR live in the same spacetime dimensions, our study does shed light on how entanglement can be captured by a classical theory.
+Inspired by the original ER=EPR conjecture, a concrete holographic model of the EPR pair was proposed in Ref \cite{Jensen:2013ora}, based on the Anti-de Sitter/Conformal Field Theory(AdS/CFT) correspondence \cite{Maldacena:1997re} and one exact solution of the accelerating string in AdS$_5$ spacetime \cite{Xiao:2008nr}.
+In the holographic model, the EPR pair with two accelerating quasiparticles on the boundary is proposed to dual to an uniformly-accelerating open string in AdS$_5$ spacetime and the endpoints of the string are attached to the boundary.
+Therefore, it is a holographic realization of the EPR pair, with an effective wormhole induced on the worldsheet in the AdS bulk.
+One should notice that the holographic setting is different from the original ER=EPR conjecture in which both ER and EPR live in the same spacetime dimensions.